detekt/detekt/.github/CONTRIBUTING.md

      * // add the compliant code example here
      * </compliant>
      *
-     * @configuration name - Description for the configuration option (default: "whatever should be the default") *
+     * @configuration name - Description for the configuration option (default: `whatever should be the default`) *
      * @author name
      */